Teaching A Multicultural Child About Holi

 When Does Holi Start

 Holi is a National Holiday that is observed in India.
-This year Holi is on March 21, 2019.
+This year Holi starts on March 9th and ends on March 10, 2020.

 Holi Rituals and Customs